daemonraco/drtools/docs/mock-routes.md

 requesting `/simple-json`.

 To achieve this we need to create a guard first.
-Firse we add file called `my-guard.js` inside `/path/to/stuff` with these
+First we add file called `my-guard.js` inside `/path/to/stuff` with these
 contents:
 ```js
 'use strict';